shanelindsay/shanelindsay.github.io/research.md

 Bergen, B., Lindsay, S., Matlock, T., & Narayanan, S. (2007).
 [Spatial and linguistic aspects of visual imagery in sentence comprehension](Spatial_and_Linguistic_Aspects_of_Visual_Imagery_i.pdf).
 Cognitive Science, 31, 733–764.

 ---

 # Speech perception and the motor system

-While some of my research has looked at the invovlement of motor and perceptual systems in language processin, contrary to some claims from embodied cognition, this research provides evidence against the idea that premotor component of the speech production system is involved in speech perception.
+Contrary to some claims from embodied cognition, this research provides evidence against the idea that premotor component of the speech production system is involved in speech perception.

 Krieger-Redwood, K., Gaskell, M.G., Lindsay, S., & Jefferies, B. (2013).
 [The selective role of dorsal premotor cortex in speech perception: A contribution to phoneme judgements but not speech comprehension.](jocn_a_00463_1_.pdf) Journal of Cognitive Neuroscience, 25(12), 2179-2188.

 ---

 # Meditation

-I have an interest in Zen and Vipassana meditation, which led to this paper on what might be happening in the brain in certain meditative states.

 Lindsay, S. (2014).
 [Can hyper-synchrony in meditation lead to seizures?
 Similarities in meditative and epileptic brain states.](1-s2.0-S0306987714002709-main.pdf) Medical Hypotheses.
 83(4), 465-472.DOI: 10.1016/j.mehy.2014.07.01

----

 ---
 The documents distributed here have been provided as a means to ensure timely dissemination of scholarly and technical work on a noncommercial basis.
 Copyright and all rights therein are maintained by the authors or by other copyright holders, notwithstanding that they have offered their works here electronically.
 It is understood that all persons copying this information will adhere to the terms and constraints invoked by each author's copyright.
 These works may not be reposted without the explicit permission of the copyright holder.
 (Notice borrowed from Dave Plaut).